Bands of the Household Division (United Kingdom): Senior Director of Music

-The first bandmaster to be commissioned was Daniel Godfrey of the Grenadier Guards, this being a personal award coming with a Jubilee Medal as part of Queen Victoria’s Golden Jubilee Honours in 1887.
+In 1887, the first bandmaster was commissioned; Daniel Godfrey of the Grenadier Guards received the title as a personal award coming with a Jubilee Medal as part of Queen Victoria’s Golden Jubilee Honours.
 In the Foot Guards, personal commissions would later be granted to Lieutenant Colonel John Mackenzie Rogan and Captain Albert Williams.
 As a result, on 6 June 1914, the term "Director of Music" was introduced to distinguish those with a commissioned rank from warrant officers.

 Since 2020, the senior director of music has become known as 'Commanding Officer, Household Division Bands'.

 List of Senior Directors of Music since 1914:

+Senior Drum Major

+The Senior Drum Major of the Household Division is a pivotal ceremonial appointment within the British Army, responsible for leading and coordinating the Massed Bands of the Household Division during major state events, including Trooping the Colour and Beating Retreat.
+This role ensures the precision and uniformity of drill movements across all participating regiments.

+In addition to leading performances, the Senior Drum Major oversees the training and development of other Drum Majors within the Household Division, maintaining the high standards of ceremonial excellence that the division is renowned for.

+While the role does not confer a specific military rank, it carries significant ceremonial prestige and responsibility.

+As of July 2025, WO Class 2 Daniel Fairley of the Coldstream Guards occupies the role of Senior Drum Major of the Household Division.
+Previously, he held the role of Drum Major of the 1st Battalion Coldstream Guards.
+In 2018, he won the Major General's Silver Bugle Competition.
+His first official act as Senior Drum Major was leading the Massed Bands during the state visit of French president Emmanuel Macron in Windsor on 8 July 2025.

+List of Senior Drum Majors since 1983: